zliang-min/overridable/README.markdown

 ## Why?

-We all know that it's impossible for modules to override methods that are defined in classes when they are included.
+Some people are overusing `alias_method_chain` in their codes like what wycats mentioned in [his post][post].
+One of the reasons that people like using `alias_method_chain` is because it's impossible for modules to override methods that are defined in classes when they are included.
 For example:
     class Thing
       def foo
         'Thing.foo'
       end
     end

-    module Redef
+    module Extension
       def foo
-        'Redef.foo'
+        'Extension.foo'
       end
     end

-    Thing.send :include, Redef
+    Thing.send :include, Extension
-    Thing.new.foo #=> Thing.foo # not Redef.foo
+    Thing.new.foo #=> Thing.foo # not Extension.foo

-Usually, in order to achieve that goal, we will write the Redef module like this:
+In order to achieve that goal, some will write the Extension module like this:
-    module Redef
+    module Extension
       def foo_with_redef
-        'Redef.foo'
+        'Extension.foo'
       end
       # you can also do this by: alias_method_chain :foo, :redef, if you use ActiveSupport.
       alias foo_without_redef foo
       alias foo foo_with_redef
     end

-    Thing.send :include, Redef
+    Thing.send :include, Extension
-    Thing.new.foo #=> Redef.foo
+    Thing.new.foo #=> Extension.foo

-So it will likely become a with/without hell in your code ( you can find dozens of such methods in Rails' code ).
-And *overridable* is a library that provides a neat mean to resolve this problem.
+But according to the [post][post], this is a bad practice.
+And *overridable* is a gem that provides a neat mean to resolve this problem.

 ## How?